This post may contain affiliate links, meaning I make a commission if you purchase through my links, at no extra cost to you. Disclosure here.

-The first activity I plan to do with the kids this week is called “Handprint Chick Puppets” as it’s way too cute!
-And quite fun and simple as it involves a yellow hand-print, some googly eyes and yellow feathers, some orange paper and a stick.
+The first activity I plan to do with the kids this week is called “Handprint Chick Puppets”.
+It’s quite fun and simple, involving a yellow hand-print, some googly eyes and yellow feathers, some orange paper and a stick.

-3 – paper roll bunnies
+3 – Bunnies from toilet paper roll

-6 – chicks
+6 – Use Popsicle sticks to make chicks

-7 and 8 – eggs
+7 and 8 – Eggs made though potato stamping

 Speaking of stamping with food: did you know that this type of activity helps kids befriend ingredients like broccoli or fennel?
 This is a useful type of activity for babies when starting to eat solids and for picky eaters 😉

-9 and 10 – sun-catcher and bookmark
+9 and 10 – Sun-catcher and bookmark

 Photos: personal archive